Skip to Content

 While Portugal continues to offer protection to people fleeing conflict, persecution, and human rights violations, the broader global context shows the highest levels of forced displacement ever recorded.

-According to Apatride Network, The European Union estimates 399,283 people that are “determined stateless or of undetermined nationality.“ Most are native Europeans with deep roots in Europe, being deprived of an equal right to nationality based on discrimination or bureaucratic inadequacies beyond own control.
+Apatride Network, The European Union estimates 399,283 people that are “determined stateless or of undetermined nationality.“ Most are native Europeans with deep roots in Europe, being deprived of an equal right to nationality based on discrimination or bureaucratic inadequacies beyond own control.
 The number is a bare minimum estimate: data and the visibility of the topic remains poor due to obstruction from state actors that cause statelessness, power imbalances, and lack of representation of affected populations.

 Stateless in the European Union